MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **filter**

-An additional query used to match results.
+Another query used to match results.
 This parameter is intended to accept a developer-specified filter for results, if desired.

 ```
 {% searchindex query: request.params.query, filter: '+statecode:0' %}